greg-js/arch-wiki-md-repo/wiki/_content/english/Steam-Game-specific troubleshooting.md

 If you have a CPU with more than 8 threads (such as AMD Ryzen), set `MaxSimultaneousThreads` to `16` in `config.ini` in game directory.

 The solution was found [here](https://www.reddit.com/r/civ5/comments/5z77jr/game_crashes_randomly_on_linux_amd_ryzen/).

+### Game crashes after intro video with "Unable to load texture (LoadingBaseGame.dds)"

+The issue is a result of the game calling some file in a case-insensitive manner.

+The solution is either to install the game on a case-insensitive file system like vfat, or on a mount point for [ciopfs](https://aur.archlinux.org/packages/ciopfs/).

 ## Civilization: Beyond earth